MarcusRiemer/esqulino/doc/manual/grammar-by-example.rst

    stmt      : <var_name> = <expr>
              : | <var_name> '(' <expr_list> ')'

 This approach works fine for typical compilers: They need to derive a syntax tree from any stream of tokens.
-It is therefore important to keep an eye on all sorts of syntactical elements.
+It is therefore required to rely on all sorts of syntactical elements, especially whitespace and reserved keywords.
 This comes with its very own set of problems:

 1) The role of whitespace has to be specified.
 2) Some separating characters have to be introduced very carefully.
 This is usually done using distinctive syntactic elements that are not allowed in variable names (typically all sorts of brackets and punctuation).